hannbarton/news-project/README.md

 This is a simple web application which fetches news articles from an external api vendor and displays them

 ### My Application Can:
-[x] Sign up and login as a user using local-passport [x] Fetch news articles via news api
+[x] Sign up and login as a user using local-passport.
+[x] Fetch news articles via news api.
-[x] Display these news sources as buttons and clicking on them shows the top 10 articles for that news source [ ] The user is able to save articles and there is a button which allows the user to look at the saved articles (Bonus-Points)
+[x] Display these news sources as buttons and clicking on them shows the top 10 articles for that news source.
+[ ] The user is able to save articles and there is a button which allows the user to look at the saved articles (Bonus-Points).

 There are three views in my application:
 1. Login screen.
 2. Home screen with links to the news sources and link to view saved articles.
-3. Detail Screen which shows either ten news articles by source or saved articles
+3. Detail Screen which shows either ten news articles by source or saved articles.

 ### Tech Stack Used:
 1. Backend - Node.js
-2. Frontend - React
+2. Frontend - React.
-3. Database - postgreSQL
+3. Database - postgreSQL.

 ## How to get my application running:
-1.)
-Register with news api to generate an api-key and get access to thier api. https://newsapi.org/ 2.)
-Save the api key within your secrets.js folder in the root of the application and save it as `process.env.NEWS_API_KEY` 3.)
-Create a db called `news-project` in postgreSQL 4.) `npm run start-dev`
+1. Register with news api to generate an api-key and get access to thier api. https://newsapi.org/
+2. Save the api key within your secrets.js folder in the root of the application and save it as `process.env.NEWS_API_KEY`
+3. Create a db called `news-project` in postgreSQL
+4. `npm run start-dev`